Course Length: 2-5 days

 - Combining and splitting cells according to the content they contain

 - Advanced techniques for creating automatically expanding charts and ranges

 - Introduction to macros & when to use these

 We then apply and practise these functions during the remainder of the course.

 Financial Modelling Training Course

-This three-day financial modelling course provides a sound understanding of both the principles of financial modelling and the practical application of these to real-world situations by using Excel to build financial models.
+Our financial modelling course provides a sound understanding of both the principles of financial modelling and the practical application of these to real-world situations by using Excel to build financial models.

 The course builds upon the financial modelling principles and practices learned, to apply these to company or project valuations.
 In this, participants improve their mastery of valuation principles and concepts, and learn how to apply these in real-life situations.

 Finally, participants will receive training in how to both detect and prevent errors from occurring.

 Everyone’s models are different.
 As such, participants are encouraged to bring along their own financial models to obtain assistance, ideas, guidance and suggestions from the trainer in private.